white-lab/pycamverter/README.md

 To download a completely packaged Windows executable, visit our [releases page](https://github.com/white-lab/pycamverter/releases)

-To install the core pycamverter python library, run the following command:
+To install the core pycamverter python library, [install the latest version of pip](https://pip.pypa.io/en/stable/installing/) and run the following command:

 ```
-pip install --process-dependency-links pycamverter
+pip install pycamverter
 ```

 If you are running PyCAMVerter on a non-Windows system, you will need to